Rethinking Non-idealities in Memristive Crossbars for Adversarial Robustness in Neural Networks: Background Related Work

-Resistive crossbar arrays can be harnessed to implement \textit{Matrix-Vector-Multiplications} (MVMs) in an analog manner.
-Crossbars (\figurename{~\ref{xbar}}(a)) consist of 2D arrays of synaptic devices (programmable resistors realized using emerging nanotechnologies), \textit{Digital-to-Analog} (DAC), and \textit{Analog-to-Digital} (DAC) converters and a write circuit.
-The synaptic devices at the intersection of each row and column are configured to a particular value of conductance (that ranges from $G_{MIN}$ to $G_{MAX}$), by enabling the corresponding write circuits along the \textit{Write Wordline} (WWL) and the \textit{Bitline} (BL).
-Thereafter, the MVMs are performed by converting the digital inputs to analog voltages on the \textit{Read Wordlines} (RWLs) using DACs, and sensing the output current flowing through the bitlines (BLs) using the ADCs~\cite{rxnn}.
+Memristive crossbars have been employed to implement \textit{Matrix-Vector-Multiplications} (MVMs) in an analog manner.
+Crossbars consist of 2D arrays of synaptic devices, \textit{Digital-to-Analog Converters} (DAC), \textit{Analog-to-Digital Converters} (ADC) and a write circuit.
+The synaptic devices at the cross-points are programmed to a particular value of conductance (between $G_{MIN}$ and $G_{MAX}$) for a DNN.
+The MVM operations are performed by converting the digital inputs to the DNN into analog voltages on the Read Wordlines (RWLs) using DACs, and sensing the output current flowing through the Bitlines (BLs) using the ADCs~\cite{rxnn, geniex}.
+In other words, the activations of the DNNs are mapped as analog voltages $V_i$ input to each row and weights are programmed as synaptic device conductances ($G_{ij}$) at the cross-points as shown in \figurename{~\ref{xbar}}.
+For an ideal N$\times$N crossbar array (a representative 2$\times$2 ideal crossbar is shown in \figurename{~\ref{xbar}}(a)), during inference, the voltages interact with the device conductances and produce a current (governed by Ohm's Law).
+Consequently, by Kirchhoff's current law, the net output current sensed at each column $j$ by the ADCs is the sum of currents through each device, \textit{i.e.} $I_{j(ideal)} = \Sigma_{i=1}^{N}{G_{ij} * V_i}$.
+We term the matrix $G_{ideal}$ as the collection of all $G_{ij}$s for a crossbar instance.

-Equation (\ref{eq:idealMVM}) shows the ideal MVM operation for an MxN crossbar, for which $V_{in}$ is a 1xM vector comprising the input analog voltages, $G_{ideal}$ is the MxN conductance matrix (formed by mapping the weights of a DNN onto the crossbar instances), and $Iout_{ideal}$ is a 1xN vector comprising output currents.